-Steps Ahead Mentoring offers young people, most of whom have never worked before, six one-to-one mentoring sessions to help them improve their employability skills, boost their confidence and find work.
+Steps Ahead Mentoring offers jobseekers one-to-one mentoring sessions to help them improve their employability skills, boost their confidence and find work.

-Young jobseekers (aged 18-24) are referred to Steps Ahead by Jobcentre Plus advisers, and other selected partners.
+The programme is mainly geared towards young jobseekers (aged 18-24) who are referred to Steps Ahead by Jobcentre Plus advisers, and other selected partners.
 To date, 73% of those who have completed the programme go on to find work or work experience – proof of the fantastic impact CIPD members can have!